yumminhuang/RES/README.md

         area int not null,
         owner int references User(id));

-The `Apartment` table stored the entire house and apartment’s information, every apartment has an id as the identifier.
-We force the area to be not null, because when we looking for some houses, how large the apartment or house is a big concern.
-We have a foreign key owner, which references from the User’s id.
+The `Apartment` table stores the entire house and apartment’s information.
+Each apartment has an id as the identifier.
+We force the area to be not null, because when we looking for some houses, the area of the apartment is a big concern.
+We have a foreign key owner referencing to the User’s id.

 Topic Table: